Ks4four/Ks4four/README.md

 ### Chinese

-Ks4 knows a lot of Chinese, but they learned it for political purposes, not for erotica.
+Ks4 knows a lot of Chinese, but they learned it for political purposes.

+#### Editorial

+Ks4 mainly does editorial work.

 ## Etymology